xBFreEnergy/xBFreE/docs/getting-started/command-line.md

         usage: ...

-        This is the core of gmx_MMPBSA and it will do all the calculations
+        This is the core of namd_MMPBSA and it will perform all the calculations

         optional arguments:
           -h, --help            show this help message and exit